 The environmental and social advances made possible by new technologies generate many opportunities in all other sectors, and these represent opportunities for ICT companies that are well positioned in these new markets.
-This can therefore mean significant financial benefits for companies in these segments.

 We favour companies who devote a significant part of their activity to the development of products and services that are sustainable solutions, provided that the environmental and/or social benefits generated can be assessed.